Nicolás Jarry: 2018: First ATP Tour finals & top 40, maiden doubles title

-2019: First ATP singles title
+2019: First ATP Tour singles title

 Jarry lost in four sets to Leonardo Mayer in their second consecutive first round match at Australian Open.
-Nicolás won his two singles points against Jurij Rodionov and Dennis Novak in the series of Chile against Austria for 2019 Davis Cup; with another win from Cristian Garín, the Chilean team earned their spot at the 2019 Davis Cup Finals, at the end of the year.
+He won his two singles points against Jurij Rodionov and Dennis Novak in the series of Chile against Austria for 2019 Davis Cup, with another win from Cristian Garín, the Chilean team earned their spot at the 2019 Davis Cup Finals, at the end of the year.

-At third round of the 2019 Barcelona Open, Jarry defeated 2nd seed and then ATP ranking #3 Alexander Zverev in three sets, marking a new best win of his career.
-Nicolás lost in the following round to Daniil Medvedev.
-One month later, Jarry and Zverev would clash again in the final of the 2019 Geneva Open, extending again the match until the tie break of the third set, but Zverev emerged victorious 3–6, 6–3, 6–7(8–10).
-The following week, Jarry lost in first round of the 2019 French Open in four sets to 8th seed Juan Martín del Potro.
+In the third round of the Barcelona Open, Jarry defeated second seed and then ATP No. 3 Alexander Zverev in three sets, marking a new best win of his career.
+Jarry lost in the following round to Daniil Medvedev.
+One month later, he and Zverev would clash again in the final of the 2019 Geneva Open, extending again the match until the tiebreak of the third set, but Zverev emerged victorious 6–3, 3–6, 7–6(10–8).
+The following week, Jarry lost in the first round of the 2019 French Open in four sets to eighth seed Juan Martín del Potro.

-After a regular grass season which featured the quarterfinals in the 2019 Rosmalen Grass Court Championships and wins over Stefanos Tsitsipas and Pablo Cuevas, Jarry went back to clay in July.
-At the 2019 Swedish Open, he lifted his first ATP title after defeating Henri Laaksonen, Mikael Ymer, Jérémy Chardy, Federico Delbonis and Juan Ignacio Londero without losing a single set, completing the best week of his career so far and reaching a new career-high ranking of World No. 38 on 22 July 2019.
+After a regular grass-court season which featured the quarterfinals in the Rosmalen Open and wins over Stefanos Tsitsipas and Pablo Cuevas, Jarry went back to clay in July.
+At the Swedish Open, he lifted his first ATP Tour title, after defeating Henri Laaksonen, Mikael Ymer, Jérémy Chardy, Federico Delbonis and Juan Ignacio Londero without losing a single set, completing the best week of his career so far and reaching a new career-high ranking of World No. 38 on 22 July 2019.

-2020: Provisional suspension
+2020–21: Provisional suspension and return, two Challengers titles

 During the Davis Cup Finals in late 2019, Jarry tested positive for Ligandrol and Stanozolol.
 He was suspended from competition as of 14 January 2020 but subsequently cleared as the ITF ruled that Jarry "bore no significant fault or negligence for his violation."

 The ban expired on 15 November 2020, with Jarry entering the 2020 Lima Challenger via wildcards in singles and doubles.

-2021: Two Challenger titles and back to top 150

-Jarry played many ATP and Challenger tournaments in South America via wildcards.
+In 2021, Jarry played many ATP and Challenger tournaments in South America via wildcards.
 He defeated Jaume Munar at Córdoba, losing to Benoît Paire on second round.
-The following week, Jarry lost to Frances Tiafoe at the home city tournament Santiago, after defending 6 match points.
+The following week, Jarry lost to Frances Tiafoe at the home city tournament Santiago after defending six match points.

-In April, he won a challenger at Salinas, and reached the final on another one at the same city.
+In April 2021, he won a Challenger at Salinas and reached the final on another one in the same city.
 Three months later, he reached another final at Lüdenscheid, Germany.

-In October, Jarry won his second Challenger of the year, at Lima.
+In October, Jarry won his second Challenger of the year at Lima.
 He defeated Juan Manuel Cerúndolo 6–2, 7–5 in the final.
-This title moved Jarry to World No. 162, on 1 November 2021, his best ranking after his suspension.
+This title moved Jarry to World No. 162 on 1 November 2021.